ReVanced/revanced-manager/docs/2_4_settings.md

   - ⚙️ Remembered patch options

   > ℹ️ Note
-  > These settings can be used to backup and restore settings or to reset settings to default in case of issues.
+  > These can be used to backup and restore or reset settings to default in case of issues.

 - ### ❓ About